Dasatinib (Sprycel ®)

 Bruising and bleeding

-Dasatinib can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
+Dasatinib can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding you can’t explain.
+This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
 You can have a platelet transfusion if your platelet count is low.
 Your doctor may ask you to stop taking dasatinib or reduce the dose for a while.

 Anaemia (low number of red blood cells)

-Dasatinib can reduce the number of red blood cells, which carry oxygen around the body.
-A low red blood cell count is called anaemia.
-This may make you feel tired and breathless.
-Tell your doctor or nurse if you have these symptoms.
+Dasatinib can reduce the number of red blood cells in your blood.
+If the number of red blood cells is low, you may be tired and breathless.
+Tell your doctor or nurse if you feel like this.
 You may need to have a blood transfusion if your number of red blood cells becomes too low.

-Tell your doctor straight away if you develop a cough, chest pain, feel more breathless than usual or if you gain weight suddenly.
+Always tell your doctor if you notice any fluid build up.
+It’s important to contact them straight away if you develop a cough, chest pain, feel more breathless than usual, or if you gain weight suddenly.

 Dasatinib can cause diarrhoea.
 This can usually be easily controlled with medicine but you should tell your doctor if it's severe or continues.
 It's important to drink plenty of fluids if you have diarrhoea.

-Some people find that dasatinib causes headaches.
-Let your doctor or nurse know.
-They can give you painkillers to relieve this.
+If you have more headaches than usual or if they are more severe let your doctor or nurse know.
+They can give you painkillers to relieve them.

 Muscle and bone pain

-Some people have muscle, joint and bone pain while having treatment.
-Your doctor can prescribe painkillers if you're affected.
+Some people have muscle, joint or bone pain while having treatment.
+Your doctor can prescribe painkillers if you're affected this way.

 Effects on the eyes

-A small number of people may notice a change in their heart rhythm.
-Heartbeats may become less regular or the heart may feel as if it's beating too fast.
-If you notice any changes in your heart rhythm, tell your doctor immediately.
+A small number of people may notice a change in their heartbeat.
+Heartbeats may be less regular or the heart may feel as if it's beating too fast.
+If you notice any changes in your heartbeat, tell your doctor immediately.